 The District reserves the right to cancel this Agreement, when it is determined by the District that the facilities are needed for school purposes, the event will violate District policy, or if the conditions outlined in this agreement are not satisfied.
 The District reserves all rights under the law to seek remedy in the event School District property is damaged.

-DATED this day of, 20
+DATED this, 2 .0

 School District: Requesting Organization or Individual:

-By By
+By Ву

 Address

 Phone

 Additional Obligations